 IFRAME_WIDTH_PX = 150 IFRAME_HEIGHT_PX

-Now, note that this code is run in the parent frame.
-We need to get this width and height over to the child frame, so it can know its width and height during layout.
+Now, this code is run in the parent frame.
+We need to get this width and height over to the child frame, so that it can know its width and height during layout.
 So let’s add a field for that in the child frame:

 class Frame: